By John Dobberstein, Editor

 Golden was bound over for trial 13 months ago after a district judge found probable cause he committed the alleged crimes.
 He waived his right to a speedy trial last September and appeared in court this month with a new attorney.

-The Sentinel reached out to Golden’s attorney, Scott McKenna of Tulsa, and Wagoner County District Attorney Jack Thorp Tuesday for comment.
+The Sentinel reached out to Wagoner County District Attorney Jack Thorp Tuesday for comment.

 Leave a Reply